 Our church is honoring the calls from government to cancel public gatherings.
-Session has canceled all in person programs through April 30th.
+Session has canceled all in person programs indefinitely during this pandemic.
 Sunday worship will be streamed on YouTube, so please enjoy the service at home.

 We realize that some of our church family may not use YouTube.
 If you know of someone like this, please give them a call and let them know they are not forgotten.
 Session will be reassessing where we are at month’s end.